JetBrains-Research/kinference/README.md

 }
 ```

-### KInference Core
+### Project setup
-To enable the backend, you can add KInference Runtime as dependency:
+To enable the backend, you can add chosen KInference Runtime as dependency:

 ```kotlin
 dependencies {